Skip to main content

 Signs and Symptoms of Bile Duct Cancer

-Bile duct cancer does not usually cause signs or symptoms until later in the course of the disease, but sometimes symptoms can appear sooner and lead to an early diagnosis.
-If the cancer is diagnosed at an early stage, treatment might work better.
+Bile duct cancer doesn’t usually cause signs or symptoms until later in the course of the disease, but sometimes symptoms can appear sooner and lead to an early diagnosis.
+If the cancer is diagnosed at an early stage, treatment may work better.

 When bile duct cancer does cause symptoms, it's usually because a bile duct is blocked.
-Symptoms tend to depend on whether the cancer is in ducts inside the liver (intrahepatic) or in ducts outside the liver (extrahepatic), and include:
+Symptoms tend to depend on whether the cancer is in ducts inside the liver (intrahepatic) or in ducts outside the liver (extrahepatic).

 Jaundice

 Normally, bile is made by the liver and released into the intestine.
-Jaundice occurs when the liver can’t get rid of bile, which contains a greenish-yellow chemical called bilirubin.
-As a result, bilirubin backs up into the bloodstream and settles in different parts of the body.
-Jaundice can often be seen as a yellowing of the skin and in the white part of the eyes.
+Jaundice happens when the liver can’t get rid of bile.
+Bile contains a greenish-yellow chemical called bilirubin.
+When the liver can’t get rid of bile, bilirubin backs up into the bloodstream and settles in different parts of the body.
+Jaundice often looks like a yellowing of the skin and the whites of the eyes.

 Jaundice is the most common symptom of bile duct cancer, but most of the time, jaundice isn't caused by cancer.
 It's more often caused by hepatitis (inflammation of the liver) or a gallstone that has traveled to the bile duct.
-But whenever jaundice occurs, a doctor should be seen right away.
+But if you have jaundice, you should always see a doctor right away.

 Itching

-Excess bilirubin in the skin can also cause itching.
-Most people with bile duct cancer notice itching.
+Excess bilirubin in the skin can cause itching.
+Most people with bile duct cancer experience some degree of itching.

 Light-colored/greasy stools

-Bilirubin contributes to the brown color of bowel movements, so if it doesn’t reach the intestines, the color of a person’s stool might be lighter.
+Bilirubin contributes to the brown color of stool.
+If bilirubin can’t move into your intestine because it is blocked by the cancer inside the bile ducts, the color of your stool might be lighter.

-If the cancer blocks the release of bile and pancreatic juices into the intestine, a person might not be able to digest fatty foods.
-The undigested fat can also cause stools to be unusually pale.
-They might also be bulky, greasy, and float in the toilet.
+If the cancer blocks the release of bile and pancreatic juices into your intestine, you might not be able to digest fatty foods.
+The undigested fat can also cause your stools to be unusually pale, bulky, and greasy, and to float in the toilet.

 Dark urine

-When bilirubin levels in the blood get high, it can also come out in the urine and turn it dark.
+When bilirubin levels in the blood get high, the bilirubin can also come out in the urine and turn the urine dark.

 Abdominal (belly) pain